+Although Costa Rica has specific standards for several products (mostly dairy products), labeling regulations under these technical standards refer to the regulation on "Nutritional Labeling of Prepackaged Foods for Population older than 3 years."
 Costa Rica does not have specific labeling regulations for food products derived from biotechnology, for organic, halal or kosher products, for plant-based meat products, or for dairy alternatives at this time.
 In general, food products must be labeled according to the general labeling regulations described earlier in this section.

 Section III.
-Packaging and Container Regulations:
+Packaging and Container Regulations